Charan0/SudokuSolver-OpenCV/README.md

   <img src='Samples/Morphed.png' width=450 height=550">
 </p>
 <p align="middle">
-This is the image obtained after applying some morphological transformations using `morph_image()`.
+This is the image obtained after applying some morphological transformations using <code>morph_image()</code>.
 Specifically for this task I have first converted the image from color to black and white and then performed Gaussian Blur to smooth the image and then applied a threshold operation.
 The end result of these operations is as shown in the above sample.
 </p>
 </div>